 Address the negative and ineffective behaviors as they surface In the event that ineffective or harmful expressions are surfacing I stop it and supply effective ways to address the subject matter at hand.
 With a non-blaming intention I begin to help you identify your own ineffective behaviors and speech.
 We need to stop the negative before we can skillfully build the positive, binding, and strengthening agents of connection.
 This means learning and becoming aware of the losing strategies and language you unwittingly use.

 Implement structure and formats for communicating Emphasis will be on teaching you the roles.
 The working definition I use for a fight is "two people who feel too unheard to listen to the other."
 Much of the will to fight can be marginalized once you learn to take turns with the roles.
 By learning shared rules about roles the couple has a mutual format for addressing difficult topics.
 Themes that were once avoided for the sake of peace can start to be explored for the sake of vitality.
 Please read each of the roles below.
 You can not escape the roles while doing the work with me.
 They provide structure which reduces ineffective relating.
 This reduces the inflammation that occurs, not because of what you are talking about, but because of how you are talking about it.
 You can graduate from us having to use them formally because you have showed mastery at integrating them casually.
-If you do not want to be beholden to the standards of communication described in the roles then I am not a good fit for you as a couples counselor.
 This doesn't mean you have to be good at communicating already, it means you have to want to improve how you communicate.
 I meet every individual where they are at skill wise.
 My role is to improve your ability.
 I don't have control over your willingness to focus on your development as a partner/teammate.
 That has to come from you.
 I only accept couples were both individuals have such willingness.

 Autonomous Goals People are more likely to let their guard down and engage in an honest examination of their behaviors when they know they will not be attacked.
 We want to establish a culture of self-responsibility for eliminating our own ineffective and hurtful behaviors as well as setting autonomous goals for integrating effective and skillful behaviors and speech.
 Autonomous goals are goals that you adhere to regardless of how your partner behaves.
 If, for example, you have set the goal to handle your anger by calmly sharing without blame and your partner is treating you poorly, you still adhere to your goal rather than digress to mishandling your anger and justifying it as acceptable.